 Netflix and cancellations.
 It seems you can't have one without the other.
 The world's biggest streaming service is known for its abundance of quality shows and yet, many of them rarely make it to the finish line.

 This didn't slow down in 2022 either with more than 25 Netflix cancellations happening, be that beloved shows, one-season wonders or even a few that never made it to release.
 This is usually put down to Netflix's algorithm where it weighs up the budget versus its return in terms of audience and whether it wants to commit to another season.
-The budget for Stranger Things 4 is another reason cited, although there are some cancellations that are just unexplainable.
+The budget for Stranger Things 4 was another reason cited, although there are some cancellations that are just unexplainable.

 Gentefied stars Joaquin Cosio, J.J.
 Soria, Karrie Martin Lachney, Carlos Santos, Annie Gonzalez and Julissa Calderon while being executive produced by America Ferrera.

 Cooking with Paris